If you currently have different insurance providers for homeowners/renters insurance and auto insurance, you might be overpaying.

 If you plan to drive your car fewer than 5,000 miles next year, it’s worth reiterating that you may save more money with pay-per-mile car insurance like Metromile than in a bundle.
 (Note: Metromile is auto-only and currently available in CA, IL, NJ, PA, VA, WA, AZ, OR).

 Take your time shopping for quotes online.
-It may take a little extra time, but collecting separate quotes for home/renters, auto, and a bundle from each provider will reveal the truly best deal for your insurance needs.
+It may take a little extra effort, but collecting separate quotes for home/renters insurance, auto insurance, and a bundle from each provider will reveal the truly best deal for your insurance needs.

 Insurance providers, like car dealers, are open to negotiation.
 Continue sharing the lowest offer until you discover where the price floors really are.
 While it may feel uncomfortable pitting providers against each other, all you’re really doing is giving them a fair opportunity to keep your business and saving big money in the process.